 Most pumps that use a pneumatic conveying system are rotary type pumps.
 Rotary pumps are used to push or pull a fluid or a compound through a manifold of cut off vents and intake ports.
 The intake ports in a rotary pump can either be closed or open.
 Some types of rotary pumps contain a solenoid to mechanically initiate the flow of the fluid or compounds through the manifold.

 In the operation of a pneumatic conveying system, a material is pumped at high pressure through a manifold of intake ports in a very controlled manner.
 Once the material is in the pipe, the manifold is then sealed at the appropriate location preventing the escape of the heated or cold gases or the solid or liquid material from the inside of the pipe.
-At this point, a pressure differential exists between the inside of the pipe and the pressure differential outside the pipe.
+At this point, a pressure differential exists between the inside of the pipe and the pressure differential outside the pipe in powder conveying systems.

 Depending on the size and viscosity of the material being conveyed, a number of different options are available for the conveyor.
 The most common system employed in the United States is the flexible screw conveyor.
 This system comprises a number of long, flexible pipes, that are placed through a series of holes or openings in a metal die; a thin metal cylinder (the conveyor rod) is then connected to the inside of the pipe or cylinder via a flexible screw threaded like a lock bolt.
 Once this is connected to the rod, the conveyor or cylinder is able to flex into various shapes depending upon the desired size and shape of the material being conveyed.
 The conveyor is able to adjust to changes in pressure by changing the angle of its shafts.